Deadly Clan Rivalries, Espionage, Deceit at every turn.

 These Adventures will be yours.

 An ancient cave he used for kine, was all it was.
 A grand overhang cut into the base of the great Ben Tee.
 Convenient enough for his purpose, it sheltered the beasties from rain and snow, but no the winds.
 Nothing stopped the winds in the Highlands.
-Dougall shuddered his body quaking.
+Dougall shuddered his body responding to weather, or was it?
 Walking in a large circle, he sought refuge in his muse.
 No reason to worry about prying eyes now, as he mesmerized over the lass and how one day she'd be his.
-Shalain's image a constant, floating and tossing about in the pretender's mind.
+Shalain's image a constant.
+Her auburn hair, floating and tossing about in the pretender's mind.

-Once more the sound of snapping and crunching under his feet drew him back and aware of the dank room.
-A room where shadows moved on the walls making rhythm with the flames.
+Once more the sound of snapping and crunching under his feet drew him back and aware of the how dank and dark the cave became at night.
+A room where shadows moved on the granite walls making rhythm with the flames.
 Out of his daze Dougall's time of solitude ended.
 Reality rendering him useless to the wearing tasks boggling his brain.
 Young, but still a man, and with it a man's responsibilities, he grimaced at thought of what The MacDonnell expected of him.
 But he, Dougall MacInnis was his own man, he turned at a nervous pace massaging his upper arms.
-And, yet another frigid gust entered into his refuge.
+And yet, another frigid gust entered into his refuge.

-Laird of the MacDonnells, Chief over many he would someday be, adjusting his dark woolen plaid.
+Laird of the MacDonnells, Chief over many he planned each intriquet step to get this reward for all he'd been through he deserved it.
+Someday... adjusting his dark woolen plaid.
 Dougall tugged at the tartan until he situated a makeshift hood above his brows.

 Sensing an odd tingling, something unnerving, more descriptive of an eerie lingering presage took place in the deepest recesses of his soul.
 Dougall sent a swift glance to the farthest wall into the ben.
 He'd never noticed afore, there on its face carvings cut in stone.
 This day of all days they popped out at him as if a jumping croaker.
 Dougall rubbed his fists to his eyes, and stepped aback.
 Curiosity taking hold he moved adjacent to the wall, and then parallel in front.
 He skimmed his index and middle fingers gingerly over the ancient drawings.